marco-loche/react-responsive-container/README.md

 </ResponsiveContainer>
 ```

-from now on `YourComponent` will have an additional prop: `currentMedia` that is an Object in the format:
+from now on `YourComponent` will have an additional prop: `currentMedia` that is an Object with the format:
 ```
 {
   small: false,